 Product Updates: EpigenTek reserves the right to change or modify any product to enhance its performance and design.
 The information in this User Guide is subject to change at any time without notice.
-Thus, only use the User Guide that was supplied with the kit when using that kit.
+Be sure to use the latest User Guide for this kit which can be accessed online at www.epigentek.com/datasheet.

-Usage Limitation: The ChromaFlash[TM] One-Step ChIP Kit is for research use only and is not intended for diagnostic or therapeutic application.
+Usage Limitation: The ChromaFlashTM One-Step Magnetic ChIP Kit is for research use only and is not intended for diagnostic or therapeutic application.

-Intellectual Property: The ChromaFlash[TM] One-Step ChIP Kit and methods of use contain proprietary technologies by EpigenTek.
+Intellectual Property: The ChromaFlashTM One-Step Magnetic ChIP Kit and methods of use contain proprietary technologies by EpigenTek.